Lost (TV series): Cast and characters

 Of the 324 people on board Oceanic Flight 815, there are 70 initial survivors (as well as one dog) spread across the three sections of the plane crash.
 Although a large cast made Lost more expensive to produce, the writers benefited from added flexibility in story decisions.
 According to series executive producer Bryan Burk, "You can have more interactions between characters and create more diverse characters, more back stories, more love triangles."

 Lost was planned as a multicultural show with an international cast.
-The initial season had 14 regular speaking roles that received star billing.
+The initial season had 14 regular speaking roles that received star billing; though most of these actors remained on the show for the duration of its run (including flashbacks and alternate timelines), no single actor appeared in all 121 episodes.
 Matthew Fox played the protagonist, a troubled surgeon named Jack Shephard.
 Evangeline Lilly portrayed fugitive Kate Austen.
 Jorge Garcia played Hugo "Hurley" Reyes, an unlucky lottery winner.
 Josh Holloway played a con man, James "Sawyer" Ford.
-Ian Somerhalder played Boone Carlyle, chief operating officer of his mother's wedding business.
-Maggie Grace played his stepsister Shannon Rutherford, a former dance teacher.
+Ian Somerhalder played Boone Carlyle, chief operating officer of his mother's wedding business, and Maggie Grace played his stepsister Shannon Rutherford, a former dance teacher.
 Harold Perrineau portrayed construction worker and aspiring artist Michael Dawson, while Malcolm David Kelley played his young son, Walt Lloyd.
 Terry O'Quinn played the mysterious John Locke.
 Naveen Andrews portrayed former Iraqi Republican Guard Sayid Jarrah.
 Emilie de Ravin played a young Australian mother-to-be, Claire Littleton.
 Yunjin Kim played Sun-Hwa Kwon, the daughter of a powerful and incredibly wealthy Korean businessman and mobster, with Daniel Dae Kim as her husband and father's enforcer Jin-Soo Kwon.
-Dominic Monaghan played English ex-rock star drug addict Charlie Pace.
+Dominic Monaghan played English ex-rock star and drug addict Charlie Pace.